 What should a first-time cruiser know before they sail?

-We’ve covered what you need to know about tipping in another guide here.
+We’ve covered what you need to know about tipping in our guide here.

 You should take out cruise insurance